sakomws/pillpoebot/README.md

 ## Flow Summary

 1. **Data Collection:** Information from NLM, RxNorm, and ICD-10 is ingested into the system.
-2. **Indexing & Storage:** LLAMAIndex Cloud processes this data and stores it in vector databases (Weaviate and Vectara) for efficient retrieval.
+2. **Indexing & Storage:** LLAMAIndex Cloud processes this data and stores it in vector database Weaviate for efficient retrieval.
 3. **Backend Processing:** The Python-based backend manages requests, coordinates with databases, and utilizes OpenAI for natural language understanding.
 4. **User Interaction:** Users interact with the system via the NextJS UI, inputting queries that the backend processes and returns relevant information.
 5. **Observability:** Phoenix/Observability tools monitor the system’s health and performance, ensuring reliability and efficiency.